 The velvety sauce is enjoyable enough on its own over long, flat noodles, or you can top it off with mushrooms, chicken, or whatever other cream-loving add-ons your heart desires.

-This easy Parmesan cream sauce is a little lighter than Alfredo, and it pairs especially well with chicken sausage (but use spicy or mild as you prefer).
+This easy Parmesan cream sauce is a little lighter than Alfredo and pairs especially well with chicken sausage.
+But you can use spicy or mild sausage as you prefer.
 Add some garlic for a bit more kick as well.